department-of-veterans-affairs/va.gov-team/products/health-care/appointments/appointment-reminders/research/2023-10-notification-kano/research-plan-travel-precheckin-avs.md

 #### [Survey - Kano Analysis](https://foldingburritos.com/blog/kano-model/)

-Using Optimal Workshop, we will conduct an unmoderated study in which participants are invited by email to participate.
-After accepting the invitation, participants will be sent a link to a survey activity that contains, respectively, 20-25 questions  (or less than 15 mins) for Veterans that may experience when getting appointment notifications.
+Using Optimal Workshop, we will conduct an unmoderated Kano analysis study in which participants are invited by email to participate.
+After accepting the invitation, participants will be sent a link to a survey activity that contains, respectively, 20-25 questions  (or less than 15 mins) for Veterans and caregivers that may experience when getting appointment notifications.

 We would like to get complete responses from at least 35 Veterans, in distinct cohorts of fewer than 10 participants per cohort (per PRA).
 Each cohort will access the study using a unique URL.